konklone/cdns-to-https/README.md

   * iOS (all versions) and Android (below 4.4) don't properly redirect CORS requests because of [a WebView bug with preflight requests](http://stackoverflow.com/a/23013964/16075).

+  * Desktop Safari doesn't handle CORS redirects, for unknown reasons.

   * Very old versions of Firefox (e.g. 3.6) appear to not follow CORS redirects, though available information suggests it should be fine.

   * Very old versions of Chrome (e.g. 14) do not follow CORS redirects, I believe because of [an old WebKit bug](https://bugs.webkit.org/show_bug.cgi?id=57600).

-  * Desktop Safari doesn't seem to handle CORS redirects very well, but it needs more testing.

   * Some browsers do not properly support CORS at all (Opera before 12, IE before 10), and so are unaffected by a redirect.